UCloudDoc-Team/cli/cmd/ucloud/vpc/delete.md

 ```
   --vpc-id     strings      Required.
 Resource ID of the vpc network to delete

   --region     string       Optional.
-Region of the vpc (default "cn-bj2")
+Region of the vpc (default "cn-sh2")

   --project-id     string   Optional.
-Project id of the vpc (default "org-ryrmms")
+Project id of the vpc (default "org-oxjwoi")

   --help, -h                help for delete